Somatic Psychotherapy

 Bringing awareness to aspects of your experience (emotions, sensations, thoughts, memories, imagery, dreams) that are asking to be tended

-Growing emotional literacy and competency in effective communication, thereby fostering authenticity and intimacy within yourself and in your relationships
+Growing emotional literacy and competency in clear communication, thereby fostering authenticity and intimacy within yourself and in your relationships

 Unpacking how life experiences and social context — familial, intergenerational, sociopolitical, institutional, historical, etc. — have shaped you, your perception, and your reactions